 - Missing the “squeeze”: In a vaginal birth, the baby’s chest is compressed as it passes through the birth canal, helping to squeeze fluid from the lungs.
 This does not happen during a C-section.

 - General newborn adaptation: Newborns are obligate nose-breathers, meaning they breathe almost exclusively through their nose.
-Baby’s nasal passages are tiny and can easily become congested with leftover fluid, dried mucus, or breast milk, which they will sneeze out as they adapt.
+A baby’s nasal passages are tiny and can easily become congested with leftover fluid, dried mucus, or breast milk, which they will sneeze out as they adapt.

 When To Worry About Infant Congestion?